jfbribeiro/spring_elastic_tryout/README.md

 # spring_elastic_tryout
-Simple search engine using Elasticsearch integrated with Spring framework
+Simple search engine using Elasticsearch integrated with Spring framework.
+Used docker to create the containers and initialize the application.